-- Monitoring and tracking all students in their class, - Attending regular team meetings about students to share views and use the team positively for support, - Contributing to Provision Maps, - Maintaining appropriate dialogue and communication with parents regarding progress, - Ensuring that the Head of School, SENDCO and mentors are kept informed of any developments or concerns regarding students, - All teachers have a duty to develop their CPD (Continued Professional development) through in-house courses on Inset days or external courses.
+- Monitoring and tracking all students in their class - Attending regular team meetings about students to share views and use the team positively for support - Contributing to Provision Maps, setting and reviewing targets termly - Maintaining appropriate dialogue and communication with parents regarding progress - Ensuring that the Head of School, SENDCo and Mentors are kept informed of any developments or concerns regarding students - All teachers have a duty to develop their CPD (Continued Professional development) through in-house courses on Inset days/staff meetings or external courses.
 They are directly supported by specialist teachers and staff within the school community to ensure they offer all pupils the highest possible level of teaching.

-5.4 The Specialist Support team
+4.4.
+The Specialist Support team

-Pupils requiring therapies in Speech and Language Therapy (SALT), Occupational Therapy (OT) and additional interventions are served on-site by the school's learning support team.
+Pupils requiring therapies in Speech and Language, Occupational Therapy and Mental Health and Wellbeing School Counsellor, additional interventions are served on-site by the school's learning support team.
 The Specialist Support Team works closely with subject teachers, mentors and other professionals across all curriculum and other targeted areas, to provide the following:

-- Training for new and existing staff on an annual basis, - Direct in-class or out of class support, - Indirect support through differentiated materials, - Advice on OT, SALT, literacy, and numeracy programmes, - Reduced curriculum for selected pupils to consolidate curriculum concepts, reinforce language and literacy needs and support GCSE or other coursework, - Apply for and implement special arrangements for all formal and school examinations, - Fully involve parents in their child's education and review of progress as and where appropriate, - Monitor pupils' progress and coordinate all statutory requirements relating to the Code of Practice e.g. Provision Maps and Annual Reviews.
-(Capitalisation?)
+- Training for new and existing staff on an annual basis - Direct in-class or out of class support - Indirect support through differentiated materials - Advice on OT, SALT, literacy and numeracy programmes - Advise staff on how best to support students with SMEH needs - Reduced curriculum for selected pupils to consolidate curriculum concepts, reinforce language and literacy needs and support GCSE or other coursework - Apply for, and implement special access arrangements for all formal and school examinations - Fully involve parents in their child's education and review of progress as and where appropriate - Monitor pupils' progress and coordinate all statutory requirements relating to the Code of Practice e.g. Provision Maps, Individual Education Plan (IEP) targets and Annual Reviews

-The Specialist Support Team includes: SENDCo, School Counsellor, Occupational Therapist and Speech & Language Therapist.
+The Specialist Support Team includes: SENDCo, Mental Health & Wellbeing School Counsellor, Occupational Therapist and Speech & Language Therapist.

-6. Monitoring and Evaluation of SEND
+4.5 Monitoring and Evaluation of SEND